Achieving an acceptable survey response rate can be quite challenging.

-Is it even humanly possible to get a 100% response rate for surveys?
-Nah.
+Is it even humanly possible to attain a 100% response rate?
+Probably not.

-20 Ways To Achieve Acceptable Survey Response Rate:
+20 Proven Strategies to Achieve an Acceptable Survey Response Rate

 When you are sending someone an invitation over email, there are a few things that you need to keep in mind.
 If you want to increase the number of opens for your survey email, then you need to think like a marketer.